codeadamca/_readme/index.markdown

-# _readem
+# _readme

-A set of standard for GitHub repos, README.md files, and README.md assets to a GitHub repo.
+A set of standard for GitHub repos, README.md files, and README.md assets.

 ## GitHub Repos